 Dialing plans in certain locations allow for dialing numbers in local areas sans the area code or even city code prefixes.
 Unique local phone numbers are also usable for high-capacity numbers having numerous telephone circuits, as is commonly seen in television and radio stations where multiple callers simultaneously try to connect.

 However, the formatting and allocation of local phone numbers is completely under the control of the issuing country’s government.
 In fact, in some countries, Local Number Portability (LNP) allows the subscriber to change his service provider without changing his existing number.
-This of course, has certain geographical limitations.
+This, of course, has certain geographical limitations.
 An example of this would be an existing local phone company being able to port to a competitor within the same rate center only.

 Working Methods of Local Phone Numbers

-A local telephone number is basically an address to switch telephone calls by using a process called destination code routing.
-The telephone number is punched or dialed by the calling party on his personal telephone set.
+A local number is basically an address to switch telephone calls by using a process called destination code routing.
+The telephone number is punched or dialed by the calling party on their personal telephone set.
 This gets transmitted as a signal to the relevant local telephone exchange.
-In turn, the exchange routes the call either to another subscriber connected locally or through the PSTN to the call receiving party.
+In turn, the exchange routes the call either to another subscriber connected locally or through the PSTN to the receiving party.

-The Origination of Local Phone Numbers Exchanges
+The Origination of Phone Number Exchanges